cadigatt/cadigatt.github.io/apps/mathsfacts.md

 ### Questions or problems?

-If you have any questions about this app or you having problems with it please contact us via email at [support@cadigatt.com](mailto:support@cadigatt.com).
+If you have any questions about this app or you having problems with it pleasecheck the [Support page](/mathsfacts/support/) or contact us via email at [support@cadigatt.com](mailto:support@cadigatt.com).